Skip to content

 1. Understanding the context

 Our goal here is to generate a contextual understanding of the landscape you operate in.
-You should choose 3-5 organisations, which include a couple of competitors and one best-in-class organisation (from another policy area, perhaps), and a curve ball, maybe a media organisation or a consultancy or a consumer brand.
+You should choose a handful of organisations, which include a couple of competitors and best-in-class organisations (from another policy area, perhaps), and a curve ball, maybe a media organisation or a consultancy or a consumer brand.

 Rank them on 5-10 areas, from positioning to messaging to channels.
 What you rank them on should be dictated by the elements you intend to include within your strategy (and maybe driven by some of the internal conversations you’ve already had).